whitneyburton/portfolios/students/1606-back/brian-heim/20170113-brian-heim-m4.markdown

 * Regularly empty dishes and load/run dishwashers in big workspace
 * Organized disc-golf outings with the #disc-golfers channel
 * Served as a Pre-Work Guide for incomming students
-* Regularly arranged and re-arranged Big Workspace furniture for guest speakers and Gear-Up.

 ---